idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

  9. **Italic** = Wrap selected text with italics tags.
  10. **Underlined** = Wrap selected text with underlined tags.
  11. **Subscript** = Wrap selected text with subscript tags.
  12. **Superscript** = Wrap selected text with superscript tags.
- 13. **Alternative spellings** =  If you open the context menu while on a word underlined by the spellchecker, you also get alternative spelling suggestions.
+ 13. **Alternative spellings** = If you open the context menu while on a word underlined by the spell checker, you also get alternative spelling suggestions.
  14. **Add to dictionary** = Last option adds the word to the custom user's spelling dictionary.

 ## Matchboard (and Matchbar)